 How you choose to work this is totally up to you.

-You should you adjust your withholding now that you have the MCC?
+Should you adjust your withholding now that you have the MCC?

 First remember that no matter what you do, you will pay the same total of income tax for the year (see above).